Oxalis violacea

 Oxalis violacea, the violet wood-sorrel, is a perennial plant and herb in the family Oxalidaceae.
-Oxalis species are also known as sour grass, sour trefoil, and shamrock.
+It is native to the eastern and central United States.

 Description

 Oxalis violacea emerges in early spring from an underground bulb and produces leaf stems 7-13 cm tall and flower umbels, or clusters, with up to 19 flowers on stems 9-23 cm tall.
 The three-part leaves have heart-shaped leaflets.
 The plant is similar in appearance to small clovers such as the shamrock.

 The plant bears lavender to white flowers 1-2 cm wide with white to pale green centers above the foliage, during April or May, rarely to July, and, with rain, sometimes produces additional flowers without leaves from August to October.

 Etymology

 The genus name, Oxalis, is from the Greek word oxys, which means "sharp" and refers to the sharp or sour taste from the oxalic acid present in the plant.
 The specific epithet, violacea, is Latin for violet-colored.